genaiforecon/site/README.md

-# Website for Generative AI for Economic Research
+# Generative AI for Economic Research Website

 This is the source code for the companion site ([genaiforecon.com](genaiforecon.com)) for the article "Generative AI for Economic Research: Use Cases and Implications for Economists" by Anton Korinek, published in the _Journal of Economic Literature_ in December 2023 and updated quarterly (through the end of 2025).